FREEDOM AND CAPITALISM

 © April 2019, LD Wilson Consultants, Inc.

-The following definitions are very important because some people seek to confuse others with false terminology regarding the subject of capitalism:
+The following definitions are very important because some people seek to confuse us with false terminology regarding the subject of capitalism:

 This is an economy characterized by:

 1. Private ownership of most of the means of production and distribution of goods and services.
-These business owners are allowed to set their own prices and compete for business with each other.
+Business owners are allowed to set their own prices and compete for business with each other.
 This is sometimes called economic freedom.

 2. Voluntary exchanges between citizens in which people trade goods or services for cash, or for other goods or services (barter), or any other arrangement that buyers and sellers work out together for their mutual benefit or profit.